📈 Ready to invest in these stocks? Open a free account — commission-free trades, no minimum deposit. | Prices delayed 15 min. Not investment advice.

 What is Inflation?
 (Explained Simply for 2026)

-If inflation is running at 3%, something that cost $1.00 last year now costs $1.03.
-That might sound small, but compounded over 10 years at 3%, prices rise by about 34%.
+If the inflation rate is running at 3%, something that cost $1.00 last year now costs $1.03.
+That sounds small, but compounded over 10 years at 3%, prices rise by about 34%.
 Over 20 years, they nearly double.
-That is why inflation matters so much for long-term financial planning — especially retirement.
+Understanding what is inflation and its compounding effect matters enormously for long-term planning — especially retirement.
+Use our Retirement Planner Calculator to model exactly how inflation affects your projected nest egg over time.

-The current US inflation rate is 3.3% for the 12 months ending March 2026, according to the latest Consumer Price Index summary released by the Bureau of Labor Statistics on April 10, 2026.
-This is the highest reading since May 2024 and a sharp jump from the 2.4% recorded in both January and February 2026.
+The current US inflation rate is 3.3% for the 12 months ending March 2026, according to the Consumer Price Index summary released by the Bureau of Labor Statistics on April 10, 2026.
+This is the highest reading since May 2024 and a sharp jump from 2.4% recorded in both January and February 2026.
+For anyone asking what is the inflation rate today or what is the rate of inflation right now — 3.3% is the official current figure.

 December 20252.7%